escobard/blockchains-nd/part4/lesson2.notes.md

 #### Gas Price

-- This is the price the sender is willing to pay this fee per computational step
+- This is the price the sender is willing to pay this fee per computational step.
+- This is not the total gas utilized to computate the application, rather the PRICE your are willing to pay miners per computational step.
+- Essentially the higher the gas price, the faster your transaction will be signed / added to a block.
+	- Its important to find a balance the gas price for the contract.

 #### Gas Limit

 - Specifies the max number of computation steps the transaction is allowed.
 	- Tells the network the maximum amount of gas you are willing to pay.
 	- This theoretically allows for quicker miner / signing of transactions.
+- Maximum amount of gas a sender is willing to pay for a given transaction.
+	- The sender will not pay more than this amount for each given transaction.
+	- Can be thought of as a spending budget.
+		- Prevents extreme transaction costs from infinite loops, as an extreme example.
+	- if you don't specify enough gas to run your code, you will get an error.
+		- in these cases you will spend the gas, and output nothing useful for the code.
+		- its usually best to specify a higher than necessary gas limit, to minimize such errors.

 #### To